-In researching The Green League 2007, and in prior work in the sector, P&P has seen some fantastic work being done in universities.
+In researching The People & Planet University League 2007, and in prior work in the sector, P&P has seen some fantastic work being done in universities.

 Our ‘leader board’ top 15 universities all display excellent practice in the sector, and a commendable institutional commitment to seeing their environmental performance improve.
 They set the standard that others must follow.
 Environmental performance isn’t about perfection - it’s about continuous, systematic progress.
 So whilst even the best clearly have much work still to do to make necessary and dramatic cuts in their environmental footprints - they’re on the right course.

 Non-‘traditional’ and ex-polytechnic universities dominate the Firsts, with all of the top five spots (excluding Queen’s Belfast in joint fifth), and ten out of the top 15.
 Though they also take up a large proportion of the Fails, many have been sites of dynamic environmental innovation.
 The 39 Russell Group/1994 Group (‘traditional’) universities meanwhile took up five of the excellent performing places, and a bulk of Seconds, with five Third/Fails.
 All regions had some excellent-performing institutions - two Scottish universities, one Welsh, and one Northern Irish university secured a First.